University of Calgary

 - Ernie Manes

-Friday, Saturday, and Sunday morning (May 31st, June 1st/2nd) will be largely devoted to contributed research talks.
+The evenings, Saturday, and Sunday morning will be largely devoted to contributed research talks.

 Graduate student talks: